Risks to Mobile Phones and Tablets

-- Select a strong password (if applicable to your phone) to restrict access to the keypad.
+- Select a strong password to restrict access to the keypad.
 Change the password often.

-- Keep your phone's operating system and software patched and updated to protect against harmful software, just like you would your regular computer.
+- Keep your phone's operating system and software patched and updated to protect against harmful software, just like you do with your computer.

 You may want to reduce the amount of data on your device or clear the device of data entirely prior to reselling or recycling it.
 Did you know that some methods of erasing data do not truly delete the files, even though they may appear to be gone?
 Learn more about removing sensitive data from mobile devices.